pluralsight/PS-AutoLab-Env/README.md

 Install-PSResource PSAutoLab -Force
 ```

-The installation should install the required dependencies of Lability and Pester.
+The installation should install the required dependencies of the Lability and Pester modules.

 If prompted, answer yes to update the Nuget version and to install from an untrusted repository, unless you've already marked the PSGallery as trusted.
 If you have an old copy of this module from before Pluralsight took ownership, you will get an error.
 Manually remove the old module files and try again.
-See [this update document](update.md) for more information.
+See [this document](update.md) for more information.

-**Do not download or use any of the release packages from this Github repository.
+**Do not download or use any of the release packages from this GitHub repository.
 You must install this module from the PowerShell Gallery.**

 See the [Changelog](https://github.com/pluralsight/PS-AutoLab-Env/blob/master/changelog.md) for update and version details.